Victor Morel and Antoine Joseph Grümmer

 It is impossible to know if the author just did not have the information or if the manuscript was not fully finalized at the time of his death.
 But even his coauthors, who each provided separate chapters, do not appear to have thought of everything.
 This may explain the occasional bump.
 An example: a photo caption says “An article dated 1880 by Victor Morel regarding patent law.”
 Would you not take away from this sentence that Morel also wrote it in 1880?

 Take in the script with its flourishes.
-Take a look at the type on the book’s cover (also used throughout).
+Then take a look at the type on the book’s cover (also used throughout).
 Similarities?
 Would it surprise you to learn that the book’s designer had this font custom-made, based on archival period correspondence?
 That’s the Dalton Watson way, people.

 Well, dead men don’t write and he was most certainly dead then—but you won’t read about that for another 12 pages.
 Moreover, the English sentence fails to capture a detail in the French original: the “article” is not under Morel’s byline but rather a petition to which he was one of six signatories, so the presence of his name even posthumously does not necessarily conflict with the date of publication in a trade journal.
 But leaving such details to the reader to notice on their own is risky.